KerstinFe/ProjectQCDashboard/README.md

 ### Prerequisites
 - Python 3.12
-- Docker/Podman (recommended for deployment)
+- Docker/Podman (recommended for deployment, here I use Podman because of needed licences for Docker)
-- Git

 ## Usage
-- The dashboard automatically detects changes in the MQQC and metadata database and updates project-level CSVs.
+- The dashboard automatically detects changes in the MQQC and metadata database and updates project-level .csvs.
 - Select a project from the dropdown to view QC metrics and trends.
-- Download CSVs for further analysis.
+- Download csvs for further analysis.
-- Export graphs as HTML/PDF (only partially impplemented).
+- Export graphs as HTML.

 ## Configuration
-- Main configuration is in `params.yaml` (edit paths, table names, and monitoring intervals as needed).
+- Main configuration is in `params.yaml` (table names, and monitoring intervals as needed).
 - Database and data folders are mounted via Docker Compose; update paths in `.env` for your environment.

 #### to do:
 - [x] include metadata extracted from raw files and project data
+- [x] improve UI
+- [x] include tests (started)
+- [x] include option to export dashboard as html
+- [x] include option to download csv files for further analysis
+- [x] add uv.lock file and pyproject.toml
+- [x] set up in docker container on server
 - [ ] include warning if sample seems to be corrupt
-- [ ] improve UI, potentially switching to HoloViz
-- [ ] include tests
 - [ ] choosing project not by dropdown but by entering project ID so also older projects can be looked at
 - [ ] include data from LC log
-- [ ] include option to export graphs as pdf
-- [x] include option to download csv files for further analysis
-- [ ] clean up code, add uv.lock file and pyproject.toml
+- [ ] clean up code/ more generalized functions
-- [x] set up in docker container on server
 - [ ] give option to comment on project which writes into different database to aggregate information about project for when people leave

 #### dependencies:
 Uses python 3.12
-- pandas (V 2.2.3), numpy (V 2.1.3), pythonnet (V 3.0.5) and watchdog (V 6.0.0),  plotly (6.1.2), dash (V 3.0.4), gunicorn (V 23.0.0) to be installed
+- dash-bootstrap-components>=2.0.4, flask==3.1.2, gunicorn==23.0.0, numpy==2.3.2, pandas==2.3.2, plotly==6.1.2, pyyaml>=6.0.3, watchdog==6.0.0

 ## Acknowledgements
 - Built on top of [MQQC by Henrik Zauber](https://rdrr.io/rforge/mqqc/man/mqqc-package.html)